-- 7.-(1) The pilot-in-command of a relevant aircraft must not commence any flight unless - (a) the aircraft carries the documents which it is required to carry under the law of its State of Registry; and - (b) the pilot-in-command has ascertained that the documents are in force and remain in force for the duration of the flight.
+7.-(1) The pilot-in-command of a relevant aircraft must not commence any flight unless -

+- (a) the aircraft carries the documents which it is required to carry under the law of its State of Registry; and - (b) the pilot-in-command has ascertained that the documents are in force and remain in force for the duration of the flight.

-- (2) For the purpose of paragraph (1)(a), a Singapore registered aircraft is required to carry the following documents on board every flight: - (a) its Certificate of Registration; - (b) its Certificate of Airworthiness; - (c) the appropriate licence for each flight crew member; - (d) the aircraft radio station licence; - (e) the journey log book or equivalent record; - (f) a noise certificate, if applicable; - (g) a copy of the approvals, permissions, authorisations or exemptions relevant to the flight; - (h) a certified true copy of any transfer agreement under Article 83 bis of the Chicago Convention, if applicable; - (i) a certified true copy of the agreement for the lease, charter, interchange or other similar arrangement for the aircraft, if applicable; - (j) the English translation of any document required in sub-paragraph (a), (b) or (f) that is written in a language other than English; - (k) a copy of each certificate of maintenance review in force in respect of the aircraft, if applicable. - (3) The operator of a Singapore registered aircraft must provide the English translation mentioned in paragraph (2)(j), if required. - (4) Despite paragraph (2), the documents listed in that paragraph may be kept at the aerodrome of departure if it is a flight - (a) that is intended to begin and end at the same aerodrome located in Singapore; and - (b) that does not include passage over territory of any other State in its planned flight path.
+(2) For the purpose of paragraph (1)(a), a Singapore registered aircraft is required to carry the following documents on board every flight:

+- (a) its Certificate of Registration; - (b) its Certificate of Airworthiness; - (c) the appropriate licence for each flight crew member; - (d) the aircraft radio station licence; - (e) the journey log book or equivalent record; - (f) a noise certificate, if applicable; - (g) a copy of the approvals, permissions, authorisations or exemptions relevant to the flight; - (h) a certified true copy of any 83 bis agreement, or the agreement summary of such an 83 bis agreement, if applicable;

+- (i) a certified true copy of the agreement for the lease, charter, interchange or other similar arrangement for the aircraft, if applicable; - (j) the English translation of any document required in sub-paragraph (a), (b), (f) or (h) that is written in a language other than English;

+(k) a copy of each certificate of maintenance review in force in respect of the aircraft, if applicable.

+(3) The operator of a Singapore registered aircraft must provide the English translation mentioned in paragraph (2)(j), if required.

+(4) Despite paragraph (2), the documents listed in that paragraph may be kept at the aerodrome of departure if it is a flight -

+- (a) that is intended to begin and end at the same aerodrome located in Singapore; and - (b) that does not include passage over territory of any other State in its planned flight path.